rajat-g/Ultimate-Sideloading-Guide/cloudflare-setup.md

   "https://raw.githubusercontent.com/r-a-y/mobile-hosts/master/AdguardTracking.txt"
 ];
 ```
-3. Install Dependencies
-Run the following command to install the required dependencies:
+3. Run the following command to install the required dependencies:

 ```
 npm install
 ```
-4. Configure Environment Variables
-Copy the example `.env` file and populate it with your Cloudflare credentials:
+4. Copy the example `.env` file and populate it with your Cloudflare credentials:

 ```cp .env.example .env```